Heddon-on-the-Wall: Culture and facilities

 Heddon-on-the-Wall attracts tourists passing through on tours of Hadrian's Wall.
 Heddon-on-the-Wall is located on the Hadrian's Wall Path, and contains the longest section of unbroken wall at its original and planned width, now known as Broad Wall.
 Later sections were not built to the full width to save time and money.

 St Andrew's Church is located opposite the Swan Inn and parts of it are Saxon dating back to 680AD.
 It was originally consecrated in 630AD.
 The oldest parts of St Andrew's are still visible in some of the walls of the chancel behind the choir stalls.
 The original stone structure was built using recycled stone from Hadrian's Wall.
-Before St Andrew's church was built it is believed that the site was used for pagan ceremonies, so the hilltop location may always have been of religious significance.
+Before St Andrew's church was built it is suggested that the site was used for pagan ceremonies, so the hilltop location may always have been of religious significance.

 Heddon-on-the-Wall has two public houses, The Three Tuns and The Swan Inn.

 The site at East Heddon is the Victrix Park Sports Field, created in 2020, which is home to local club Heddon United FC.
 Founded on 1 June 2017, Heddon United FC's main focus is on Junior grassroots football with opportunities for players aged 4 to 18.
 Heddon United FC has grown rapidly to become the largest grassroots club in the Northumberland-Tynedale district.
 At the start of the 2020/21 season, Heddon United FC ventured into senior grassroots football with the establishment of a First Team, Reserves squad and Under 23s - the First Team currently featuring in the Northern Alliance Football League.
 Moving into the 2021/22 season, Heddon United incorporated a senior Ladies squad.